mdom/txtnish/README.md

 file in a temporary directory and change the value of `twtfile` accordingly.
 Defaults to 0.

+### ipfs_gateway

+When you subscribe to a ipns:// address, txtnish will call this gateway to get the users twtfile.
+Defaults to http://localhost:8080 and falls back to https://ipfs.io if txtnish can't reach the gateway.

 ## Publish with scp

 ### scp_user